jakedev796/rimworld-mp-compatibility-checker/README.md

 ## Usage

-After installation, the script will automatically:
-1. Add a compatibility status indicator to RimWorld mod pages on the Steam Workshop
-2. Show detailed compatibility information above the mod description
-3. Allow you to check compatibility for different RimWorld versions

-### Version Selection
+### Version Control
-- Use the dropdown menu to check compatibility for different RimWorld versions
+- Use the version selector bar at the top of workshop pages
-- Set a default version by clicking the 📌 button
+- Set a default version with the 📌 button
-- Clear the default version by clicking the ❌ button
+- Clear default version with the ❌ button
+- Version selection persists across workshop pages

+### Collection Features
+- View compatibility summary for all mods in a collection
+- Expandable categories showing mod lists by compatibility
+- Quick access to individual mod pages
+- Automatic updates when changing versions

+### Workshop Browsing
+- Instant compatibility status via icons
+- Hover tooltips with detailed information
+- Version selector available while browsing
+- Works with infinite scroll

 ### Compatibility Status Levels
 - ✅ Fully Compatible - All features work correctly in multiplayer